30-Year-Old Outfielder – Tampa Bay Rays

 Colby Rasmus Contract Information:

-Signed a one-year deal with Houston in January 2015.
+Signed a one-year, $5 million deal with the Rays in January of 2017.

 To instantly reveal our fantasy analysis of every player – including Colby Rasmus – simply subscribe now.

 |2017 Spring Training||30||TB||4||10||9||1||2||1||0||0||1||3||0||0||1||5||0||0||0||.222||.300||.556||.856|

 |2017 RotoWire Projections||Subscribe now to see our 2017 projections for Colby Rasmus|